After weeks of using ChatGPT vs Gemini vs Claude for work, writing, and coding, I started to see clear differences.

 Because these models run online, you face several limitations: subscription fees, privacy concerns since your data goes through servers, and sometimes unstable connections or service interruptions.
 Plus, you need a steady internet connection to use them.

 If you're looking for a local, offline alternative, Nut Studio is a great option.
-It lets you run over 50 open-source AI models — including lighter versions similar to ChatGPT or Claude — all with just one click on your PC.
+It lets you run over 50 open-source AI models — including lighter versions similar to ChatGPT or Claude — the DeepSeek, Qwen3, all with just one click on your PC.
 No internet needed, no chat limits, and no complicated setup, making it perfect for AI beginners.

 Nut Studio also comes with 100+ preconfigured AI agents designed for various real-world tasks.
 You can easily access these agents offline anytime, whether for coding help, research, or daily productivity.